matthewT53/OzBargain-Discord-Bot/README.md

 set_post_delay <post delay>         Sets how often bargains will be posted to the discord channel (milliseconds).

 # Filtering commands:
-add_filter <category>               Adds a category to filter for. e.g electronics remove_filter <category>            Removes a category from the filter. show_filters                        Displays all the categories as well as their prices that are being used as filters.
+add_filter <category>               Adds a category to filter (this filter is applied to the category and name of the product) for. e.g electronics remove_filter <category>            Removes a category from the filter. show_filters                        Displays all the categories as well as their prices that are being used as filters.